-- UN officials, including at the most senior level, to champion child rights and speak up for child rights, at country level and intergovernmental fora, including the General Assembly, the Human Rights Council, the Security Council and the Commission on Crime Prevention and Criminal Justice. - UN internal and external communications to pro-actively promote child rights and use rights-based language and imagery that explicitly recognizes children as independent rights-holders and empowered, diverse agents in the exercise of their rights and in particular to refrain from referring to children as a homogenous vulnerable group or as a "threat to peace and security", as heard in contexts such as counter-terrorism.
-Messaging should aim at emphasizing that all individuals under the age of 18 years should be considered and treated as children, regardless of their alleged involvement in criminal offenses, including terrorism-related offenses.
-In this context, the principle that children associated with criminal and armed groups, including terrorist groups, should be considered and treated primarily as victims, should be particularly highlighted. - UN entities to join efforts in designing and implementing UN-wide child rights campaigns targeting both children as rights holders and adults as duty bearers, including to disseminate key messages from the present Guidance Note of the Secretary-General. - UN entities to reach out to children, with due regard to appropriate safeguarding considerations, including through social media and schools, to explain what they do to advance children's rights in a way that is accessible and child-friendly, and to consider translating relevant international human rights provisions into child-friendly and accessible language. - UN entities to consider the appointment of children, including from discriminated groups, in external representation capacities, including for example through entity specific 'Ambassador' programmes, using peer selection processes.
+- UN officials, including at the most senior level, to champion child rights and speak up for child rights, at country level and intergovernmental fora, including the General Assembly, the Human Rights Council, the Security Council, the UN Environmental Assembly, Conferences of the Parties to the UN Framework Convention on Climate Change and the Commission on Crime Prevention and Criminal Justice as well as regional fora such as the European Union, the African Union, the League of Arab States and the Association of Southeast Asian Nations. - UN internal and external communications to pro-actively promote child rights and use rights-based language and imagery that explicitly recognizes children as independent rights-holders and empowered, diverse agents in the exercise of their rights and in particular to refrain from referring to children as a homogenous vulnerable group or as a "threat to peace and security", as heard in contexts such as counter-terrorism.
+Messaging should aim at emphasizing that all individuals under the age of 18 years should be considered and treated as children, regardless of their alleged involvement in criminal and other offenses, including terrorism-related offenses.
+In this context, the principle that children associated with criminal and armed groups, including terrorist groups, should be considered, and treated primarily as victims, should be particularly highlighted.

+- UN entities to join efforts in designing and implementing UN-wide child rights campaigns targeting both children as rights holders and adults as duty bearers, including to disseminate key messages from the present Guidance Note of the Secretary-General. - UN entities to proactively reach out to children, with due regard to appropriate safeguarding considerations, including through social media and schools, to explain what they do to advance children's rights and how children can engage with them in a way that is accessible and child-friendly, and to translate relevant international human rights provisions and UN documents into child-friendly and accessible language. - UN entities to consider the appointment of children, including from discriminated groups, in external representation capacities, including for example through entity specific 'Ambassador' programmes, using peer selection processes and with due regard to appropriate safeguarding considerations.